 České Budějovice, the administrative, economic and cultural centre of the region of South Bohemia, with at present roughly 100 000 inhabitants, was founded in 1265 by King Přemysl Otakar II. at the confluence of the rivers Vltava and Malše.
-At the heart of the historic centre is the the square, one hectare in size, lined with ancient burghers' houses each with an arched passageway; most striking is the newly renovated Baroque town hall.
+At the heart of the historic centre is the square, one hectare in size, lined with ancient burghers' houses each with an arched passageway; most striking is the Baroque town hall.
 In the square's central point is the Samson Fountain, with sculptures by J. Ditrich.
 Among the other significant ladmark is the 72 m high Black Tower, until recently the highest structure in the town, which formely served as a watch-tower and carillon.
 Now, its balconies provide a wonderful view of the entire town.
 The oldest structure in České Budějovice is the Dominican monastery with its chapel of the Sacrifice of the Virgin Mary, located on Piarist Square.
 The entire historic core is lined with more or less visible remnants of its medieval fortification.
 Also worthy of note are the preserved landmarks of the Czech section of the former horse-drawn railway from České Budějovice to Linz, which has a small museum devoted to it.
 The town is the site of many large companies.
-The bestknown of which are the Budvar and Samson breweries.
+The best-known of which are the Budweiser Budvar and Samson breweries.

-Since 1991, the University of South Bohemia, with five separate faculties, has existed in České Budějovice.
-In 2006, a sixth faculty - the Faculty of Philosophy - was founded.
+Since 1991, the University of South Bohemia has existed in České Budějovice.
+Currently there are eight separate faculties at the university.
 In term of tourism, České Budějovice can serve, thanks to its convenient location, as a good base for travel throughout the entire South Bohemian region.
 Of especial interest in the immediate area is the UNESCO heritage site of the ancient town of Český Krumlov, and the village Holašovice.
 Natural scenery of striking beauty can be found in the Nové Hrady mountains, the marshes and fishponds of Třeboň, the thickly forested Šumava Mountains, and other areas.
 Another architectural jewel is the castle in Hluboká nad Vltavou.